braidn/old-git-wiki-pages/Cucumber.markdown

 * All matches are returned as a String based variable.
 * Before each scenario is run Cucumber creates a new object named World
 * step definitions execute in the context of World just like methods of the World object
+* Before any steps are run, Cucumber loads all files from features/support
+* if an env.rb file exists in this dir it will be the VERY first file to be loaded

 ###Objects